LATEST NEWS FROM SOUTH AFRICA

 Murders – 21

 These statistics are shocking.
 TAU SA would like to extend its condolences to families who were attacked and to those who have lost family members.
 We would also like to express our gratitude to the SAPS and everyone involved with investigations and the arrests of suspects in certain cases.
 Urgent action is now required from the government as well as from the SAPS.
 Your plans no longer work!
 To the farmers, don’t become a victim, become more vigilant.
 Carry your weapon and be sure you know how to use it.
 If you keep your weapon in a safe, rather sell it please.
-Become part of the Farm and Neighbourhood watch and get involved with safety initiatives, it does not matter which organisation arranges it Pray every day for the Lord to protect you and join in prayer days wherever it is organised.
+Become part of the Farm and Neighbourhood watch and get involved with safety initiatives, it does not matter which organisation arranges it Pray every day for the Lord to protect you and join in prayer days wherever it is organised

 - TAU SA Media Release, March 1, 2017